datacarpentry/R-ecology-lesson/motivation.md

 # Why learn R?

-## R is not a GUI, and it is a good thing
+## R is not a GUI, and that's a good thing

 The learning curve might be steeper than with other software, but with R, you can save all the steps you used to go from the data to the results.
 So, if you